REAN-Foundation/rean-health-guru-app/docs/release_docs/REAN_Platform_Deployment_Workflows.md

 #### gitguardian-scanning

-Git Guardian-scanning job will be performing the following steps.
+The Git Guardian-scanning job will be performing the following steps.

 * This job uses [gitguardian-scanning](https://github.com/GitGuardian/ggshield-action)
 * The GitGuardian shield CLI application will scan and detect potential secrets or issues in the code, as well as other potential security vulnerabilities or policy breaks.